-You know you’re an unhappy camper when you’ve been serenaded by a yowling cat for more than 14 hours.
+You know you’re an unhappy camper when you’ve been serenaded by a yowling cat for more than fourteen hours.
 I glared at the Siamese in the passenger seat.
-She had been singing, “Take Me Home Country Road” for what felt like forever.
+She had been singing, “Take Me Home, Country Roads” for what felt like forever.

-Personally, I could have done with a good rendition of “One Hundred Bottles Of Beer On The Wall,” but I knew there was no point in complaining.
-Millie wouldn’t care, despite the fact her caterwauling was tempting me to drive the camper van right off the road.
+Personally, I could have done with a good rendition of “99 Bottles Of Beer On The Wall”, but I knew there was no point in complaining.
+Mildred wouldn’t care, despite the fact her caterwauling was tempting me to drive the camper van right off the road.

 I could put us both out of our misery.
 Except that wouldn’t happen.
 Ever.

 My mother-in-law, Mildred Bloodworth, was a witch.
 A real witch.
 And she’d managed to curse us both while trying to take something from me.
-Now I’m haunted by her, in the form of the damn cat, but that’s not the worst of it.
+I’m still not sure what that something was, but I’m determined to find out.
+It’s bad enough that I’m haunted by her, in the form of the damn cat, but that’s not the worst of it.

 If I don’t fix the things that she did wrong in her life, I’ll be haunted by her for eternity.